What is Internationalization?

 Left-to-right and Right-to-left

-As the W3C guide states: Content developers and content management systems must also be prepared to deal with linguistic and cultural issues.
+Internationalization and your website also has to include linguistic and cultural issues.
 For example, a sentence that is constructed by combining several phrases together in one language may be impossible to translate sensibly in a language with a different sentence structure.

 Now, some of this is beyond what you might get into if you’re working as a designer using pre-made platforms like WordPress or Shopify.
 But maybe you need to check and make sure those platforms are doing as much as they can to ensure these accessibility practices are being followed.